lana-20/api-gateway-sdet/README.md

 <img src="https://user-images.githubusercontent.com/70295997/207515462-9ddaab22-d1eb-40fc-a9a6-acec5d288986.png" width=900>

-I can improce this case by adding another component called __Adaptor__ at the API GW level.
+I can improve this case by adding another component called __Adaptor__ at the API GW level.
 My developers always say thay they add the Adaptor at the API GW level.
 Adaptor decides how many requests to handle.

 Improved Diagram: